 Directors Kusano Shogo, Horai Tadaaki do a fantastic job of staying true to the original material with the opening episode.
 But as the story progresses, screenwriter Kuroiwa Tsutomu starts making a lot of changes, all for the better, making some of the silly scenes that seemed overtly exaggerated in the manga, more believable and sweet in the live-action series.

 Actor Mishieda Shunsuke who plays protagonist Aoki is the beating heart of this show.
 He plays the shy, confused, comically bumbling high-school student to perfection.
-From his sad pouts to painfully awkward sequences of grappling his feelings for a fellow student, Shunshuke makes viewers root for his silly but sweet character.
+From his sad pouts to painfully awkward sequences of grappling with his feelings for a fellow student, Shunshuke makes viewers root for his silly but sweet character.
 Meguro Ren as the calm but slow Ida, the object of Aoki’s new-found affection, offers great contrast to the jittery Aoki.
 The actor however does look a little old to play a high-school student, which he is – while Shunsuke was 19 at the time the series came out, Ren was at-least 24, older than the other primary cast members playing his classmates.

-Fukomoto Riko as Hashimoto is Aoki’s twin sister, both of them suffer from low self-esteem and don’t have the confidence to pursue what they want.
+Fukomoto Riko as Hashimoto is practically Aoki’s twin sister, both of them suffer from low self-esteem and don’t have the confidence to pursue what they want.
 But their friendship is adorable, the two keep encouraging each other to find their voice.
-Suzuki Jin was almost unrecognizable as the impish Aida.
+Actor Suzuki Jin was almost unrecognizable as the impish Aida.
 His serious passionate persona from the series ‘Given’ is replaced by a fun, easy-going persona in ‘Keita Hatsuke’.
 One only wishes Ida’s pet-dog Mametaru had more screen-time.